 Homeowners often become very frustrated by a leak in their swimming pool.
-This type of issue can cause all types of damage to the building on and near the property.
-If excessive water leaks form the pool, it can also disturb the soil below the pool deck causing it to collapse.
+This issue can cause all kinds of damage to the building on and near the property.
+If excessive water leaks from the pool, it can disturb the soil below the pool deck, causing it to collapse.

-At Brander's Pool Service, we not only provide leak detection services, but also leak repair services.
-We are the go-to professional found in the Oakville, Burlington and Mississauga areas.
+At Brander’s Pool Service, we not only provide leak detection services but also provide leak repair services.
+We are the go-to professional in the Oakville, Burlington and Mississauga areas.
 If you think you may have a leaky pool, we guarantee full accuracy in detecting and repairing the leak.

-It's not exactly easy to detect and repair a leak in a swimming pool.
+It’s not exactly easy to detect and repair a leak in a swimming pool.
 Successful leak detection and repair consists of information gathering and progressive leak detection.
-This type of detection is a step-by-step process, which includes checking the filter, plumbing and the interior of the pool for leaks.
+This type of detection is a step-by-step process, which includes checking the pool’s filter, plumbing, and interior for leaks.

 How to Detect a Pool Leak

 The first step in successful leak detection is to gather information.
-Prior to calling Brander‘s Pool Service, you should perform the following test:
+Before calling Brander‘s Pool Service, you should perform the following test: